JennieNgi/clone-bbc-landing-page-code/README.md

 - Media Queries is added for responsive design

 ## Credit/Acknowledgment
-- Images and contents by BBC.com
+- All images used from License-free Images Website https://www.pexels.com/
+- Images are not related to the content
 - Disclaimer: I do not own any of the news photos and contents.
 All copyrights belong to their original owners.
 No copyright infringement intended.